codacy/pulse-user-docs/docs/metrics/accelerate.md

 Pulse uses the average value over a period of time to display aggregate deployment frequencies.

 !!! note
-    Due to the way Deployment frequency is measured, the absence of data will have an impact on reducing its value.
+    Due to the way Pulse calculates deployment frequency, the absence of data will have an impact on reducing the value of this metric.

-    For example, assume you have started development on a project 3 months ago, and that your deployment frequency over those 3 months was 2 deployments/day.
-If you increase the observed time interval to 6 months, including a period of time before there were deployments, your Deployment frequency will decrease, in this case to 1 deployment/day.
+    For example, suppose that you started developing a project 3 months ago and your deployment frequency over this time period was 2 deployments/day.
+If you increase the observed time interval to 6 months to include a time period before there were deployments, Pulse displays a deployment frequency of only 1 deployment/day.

 Pulse determines your performance level for this metric as follows: